hourliert/redux-crud-observable/README.md

 ### Selectors

-You could create and reselect selectors like that:
+You can create some reselect selectors like that:

 ```js